SAP-samples/btp-cap-genai-semantic-search/docs/tutorial/5- Validation and Testing.md

 npm run watch
 ```

-If you are working in Visual Studio Code, install REST Client extension or use Postman to send the requests.
+If you are working in Visual Studio Code, install REST Client extension, if not you could use Postman to send the requests.

 #### Create Test Data